 “Most of the school was country club,” Violet reminded her.

 “Ah yes, but there are even echelons amongst the wealthy country club elite,” Leila explained.
 “You have a hierarchy within a hierarchy.
 It’s ridiculous.”

 “Agreed, but maybe he’s changed since living in London,” Violet said, defending her older brother.

 “Regardless of the prick my brother can be,” Violet said.
-“We are having a welcome home dinner for him next weekend and this is me officially inviting you.”
+“We are having a welcome home dinner for him next weekend, and this is me officially inviting you.”

-“Then this is my official refusal,” Leila said. “‘No, thank you’.”
+“Then this is my official answer,” Leila replied. “‘No, thank you’.”